MoonPoet/xaprb-src/content/blog/core-values.md

 Bad values come from bad reasons for having values:

-- You read in a leadership book that you should have values, so you have values.
+- You read in a leadership book that you should have values, so you have values, regardless of whether you knew what you were doing in creating them.
 - You want to feel good about yourself, so you write noble lies on a flip chart with a lump in your throat.
 - You looked at other companies and their websites have values, so you copy the external artifacts of their culture without understanding what gave rise to that culture.
 - You want to perform leadership---you want to feel like you're leadering right.
 - You want people to feel inspired and you don't know how else to do it.
-- Human Resources wanted to do it so you delegated your responsibility as a leader and let them write pablum instead of doing the hard work it takes.
 - You didn't realize that culture is an outcome, not an input, so you thought you could define the company culture by telling people what culture to have.
 - Perhaps you are a genuinely unethical person but you're trying to fool employes into thinking they work in a company with high ethical standards.

 Bad values are often aspirational, not really lived every day.
 Bad values can be ignored without consequence.
 Bad values are often superficial.
-Bad values are many, not few; you can't have 12 "core" values.
+Bad values can be many; you can't have 12 "core" values, so if the list is 12 items long you can be sure it's not good values.
 Bad values are worse than no values, because at least not having values is the absence of a lie.

 Bad values stop at words like "believe" and "feel."